meteor/blaze/site/source/guide/server-rendering.md

 The [`static-render` package](../packages/static-render) provides a higher-level API for pre-rendering routes at server startup (SSG) or at each request (SSR), integrating with `flow-router-extra` and the Meteor boilerplate pipeline.

+### SSG — Static Site Generation

+For pages whose content doesn't change without a server restart (about, contact, terms).
+The HTML is rendered once at startup and cached permanently in memory.

 ```js
 import { FlowRouter } from 'meteor/ostrio:flow-router-extra';